algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 u64 find_factor(u64 n);
 ```

-To find full factorization, you can apply it to $n$, reduce it, and continue until a new factor can no longer be found:
+To find the full factorization, you can apply it to $n$, reduce it, and continue until a new factor can no longer be found:

 ```c++
 vector<u64> factorize(u64 n) {